number571/go-peer/README.md

 The encryption of the private key is carried out on the basis of the entered `login (L) / password (P)`, where the login acts as a cryptographic salt.
 The concatenation of the login and password `L||P` is hashed `2^20` times `K = H(L||H(...L||(H(L||P)...))` to increase the password security by about `20 bits` of entropy and turn it into an encryption key `K`.
 The resulting `K` is additionally hashed by `H(K)` and stored together with the encrypted version of the private key `Q = E(K, PrivKey)`.

 <img src="examples/images/hlm_auth.png" alt="hlm_auth.png"/>
-Figure 5.
-Data encryption with different types of input parameters.
+<p align="center">Figure 5.
+Data encryption with different types of input parameters.<p>

 Authorization is performed by entering a `login/password`, their subsequent conversion to `K' and H(K')`, subsequent comparison with the stored hash `H(K) = H(K')?` and subsequent decryption of the private key `D(K, Q) = D(K, E(K, PrivKey)) = PrivKey`.